-As required by the U.S. Immigration and Naturalization Service, international applicants must also verify that they have the financial resources to cover their expenses during graduate study at ASU.
+As required by the BCIS, international applicants must also verify that they have the financial resources to cover their expenses during graduate study at ASU.
 The Financial Guarantee form is available in the Application for Graduate Admission booklet.
 It can also be accessed through the Graduate College Web site at www.asu.edu/graduate/admissions.
-The I-20 or the IAP66 (documents needed to obtain a student visa) are issued only after the completed, properly verified Financial Guarantee form and support document have arrived.
-International students may enroll at ASU only if they have been admitted to a degree program, a certificate program, or the postbaccalaureate teacher education program.
-They must meet all appropriate immigration standards and requirements.
+The I-20 or the DS-2019 (documents needed to obtain a student visa) are issued only after the completed, properly verified Financial Guarantee form and support document have arrived.
+International students must meet all appropriate immigration standards and requirements.